 The choice of fund determines your take-home pay in the end especially when investing long-term.

 From the forecast made above, the management fee has the most impact on your returns.
 Sadly, the management fee in local index funds are way higher than the ones found abroad.
 Two funds tracking US indices only charge 0.03%.

 This comparison only considers the forecast of long-term growth of savings.
-It does not include other factors such as tracking error and quality of service from these funds.
+It does not include tracking error, quality of service from these funds, and other actors.